On perfect subdivision tilings: Proofs

-We note that for every $H$, the bipartite graph $\hat{H}$ exists by the definition of $hcf_{\xi}(H).$ We use $\hat{H}$ and the bipartition $(\hat{A}, \hat{B})$ to find perfect matchings in $d$-absorbing graph for using type-$1$ $Sub(H)$-absorbers.
-The following observation shows that complete bipartite graphs with appropriate sizes act like reservoirs for $\hat{H}.$
+We use $\hat{H}$ and the bipartition $(\hat{A}, \hat{B})$ to find perfect matchings in a $d$-absorbing graph for using type-$1$ $\mathrm{Sub}(H)$-absorbers.
+The following observation shows that complete bipartite graphs with appropriate sizes act like reservoirs for $\hat{H}$.

-\begin{observation} Let $H$ be a graph with $hcf_{\xi}(H) = t$ and assume $\hat{H}$ has a bipartition with sizes $h'$ and $h' + t.$ Let $b$ be a positive integer.
-Then for any non-negative integer $a \leq b$, the complete bipartite graph with bipartition sizes $(2h'+t)b - h'a$ and $(2h'+t)b - (h'+t)a$ has a perfect $\hat{H}$-tiling. \end{observation}
+\begin{observation} Let $H$ be a graph with $\hcf_{\xi}(H) = t$ and assume $\hat{H}$ has a bipartition with sizes $h'$ and $h' + t$.
+Let $b$ be a positive integer.
+Then for any non-negative integer $a \leq b$, the complete bipartite graph with bipartition sizes $(2h' + t)b - h'a$ and $(2h' + t)b - (h' + t)a$ has a perfect $\hat{H}$-tiling. \end{observation}